 OPTIONS IN SELECTING THE TAX STATUS OF DELAWARE LLCS

-Unless it elects otherwise, a Limited Liability Company (or LLC) is taxed as a partnership, and is not itself federally taxed on its profits and losses.
+Unless elected otherwise, a Limited Liability Company (or LLC) is taxed as a partnership, and is not itself federally taxed on its profits and losses.
 Instead, its items of gain or loss are “passed through” to the LLC’s members (owners) to be claimed on their individual income tax returns.
 The character of the LLC’s profits and losses for tax purposes is also passed through to members (e.g., capital gains treatment).

-When an LLC is formed, it will be taxed as a partnership by default if it does not elect to be taxed in a different manner by filing a Form with the Internal Revenue Services.
-Partnership taxation is, then, the most common form of LLC taxation.
-Under this default taxation, the LLC itself is not subject to federal taxation on its income or loss.
-Instead, each member is allocated his, her, or its distributive share of the LLC’s income or loss.
-Each member declares their share of the LLC’s income or loss on their personal taxes, and pays self-employment tax at their own personal income rate, taking into account the character of the income or loss passed through to the member (owner) (e.g., capital gains taxation rate, etc.).
+When a new LLC is formed, it will be taxed as a partnership by default if it does not elect to be taxed in a different manner by filing a Form with the Internal Revenue Services.
+As the default, Partnership taxation is the most common form of Delaware LLC taxation.
+Partnership taxation does not subject the LLC to federal taxation on its income or loss.
+Instead, each member is allocated their distributive share of the LLC’s income or loss.
+Each member declares their share on their personal taxes, and pays self-employment tax at their own personal income rate, taking into account the character of the income or loss passed through to the member (owner) (e.g., capital gains taxation rate, etc.).

 Note that electing S-Corp taxation imposes significant restrictions on the ownership and operations of an LLC.
-For example, in order to qualify for S-Corp taxation, an LLC must (1) (a) have no more than 100 beneficial owners, (b) all of whom must be natural persons (no entities, save for certain trusts and estates), (c) that are U.S. persons (no non-US members), and (2) issue only one class of membership interests.
+For example, in order to qualify for S-Corp LLC tax status, an LLC must (1) (a) have no more than 100 beneficial owners, (b) all of whom must be natural persons (no entities, save for certain trusts and estates), (c) that are U.S. persons (no non-US members), and (2) issue only one class of membership interests.
 These requirements are very restrictive and limit the size and investor base of the LLC significantly.

 Harvard can provide assistance throughout the life of your company.
 These custom services are the most popular with our clients: